mAbduqayum/python-workbook/200_repetitions/219_binary_to_decimal/binary_to_decimal.md

   - Each digit position represents a power of 2
   - Rightmost digit = 2⁰, next = 2¹, next = 2², etc.
   - Example: 1010₂ = 1×2³ + 0×2² + 1×2¹ + 0×2⁰ = 8 + 0 + 2 + 0 = 10
+- Read binary number as a string
+- Initialize `result = 0`
+- For each digit from left to right:
+  - Multiply `result` by 2
+  - Add the digit value
+- Display the result

 ## Algorithm
 - Initialize result = 0